ScottMorse/PyMusician/README.md

 This will look like 'm2' for a Minor 2nd, 'M3' for a Major 3rd, 'P4' (or 'p4' is forgiven) for Perfect 4th, 'A4' for Augmented Fourth, 'D5' (or 'd5') for Diminished 5th, etc.

+Invalid names of intervals will raise ValueError's.
+This would include perfect 3rds, major 4ths, etc. Any interval can be augmented or diminished, so no errors will be raised for these.

 ```python
 from pymusician import Interval